segmentio/segment-docs/src/unified-profiles/segment-for-flex.md

 3. Select the source you'd like to add to your workspace, and click **Next**.
 4. Follow the setup flow, and click **Done** to complete setting up your source.

-### Add a destination to your
+### Add a destination to your workspace

 > info "Eligible destinations"
-> For more information about the kinds of destinations you can add to your workspace, see the [Destinations](#destinations) documentation.
+> You can add up to 3 destinations to your Segment for Flex workspace.
+For more information about the kinds of destinations you can add to your workspace, see the [Destinations](#destinations) documentation.

 To add a destination to your Segment for Flex workspace:
 1. Open your Segment for Flex workspace in [Advanced Segment](https://app.segment.com/goto-my-workspace/overview){:target="_blank"} mode.